mjp41/cpython/Doc/regions.md

 ### Phase 3: Regions

 * Adding a field to the object header to represent the region.
+  (Optimisations of this representation will be added in Phase 8, and the object size will be reduced.
+  Using a single field initially keeps the prototype simple and easy to understand.)
 * A new object type to represent regions.
 * An operation to promote an object into a region.
 * This requires tracking the number of references from local objects to a region (as described above) called the "local reference count", LRC.